-To determine the technical and market barriers to nationwide adoption of automatic emergency braking (AEB) and to recommend measures to overcome those barriers in order to accelerate adoption of AEB on commercial vehicles (in all segments) weighing more than 10,000 pounds.
+To determine the technical and market barriers to nationwide adoption of AEB systems and to recommend measures to overcome those barriers in order to accelerate adoption of AEB on commercial vehicles (in all segments) weighing more than 10,000 pounds.
 The ultimate goal is to develop a strategic plan for obtaining voluntary commitments from original equipment manufacturers (OEMs) to install AEBs on 90 percent or more of all newly manufactured commercial vehicles.

-To reap the maximum safety benefits of AEBs, it is pressing to accelerate deployment of AEB on commercial vehicles in all segments over 10,000 pounds.
-Effective deployment of AEBs requires research to understand and overcome current technology and market barriers, which is the subject of this project.
-The final deliverable in this project will be a final report on the findings and recommendations of measures (i.e., a strategic plan) to accelerate the adoption of AEB on commercial vehicles in all population segments over 10,000 pounds.
+To reap the maximum safety benefits of AEB systems, it is pressing to accelerate deployment of AEB on commercial vehicles in all segments over 10,000 pounds.
+Effective deployment of AEB systems requires research to understand and overcome current technology and market barriers, which is the subject of this project.
+The final deliverable in this project will be a report on the findings and recommendations of measures (i.e., a strategic plan) to accelerate the adoption of AEB on commercial vehicles in all population segments over 10,000 pounds.

-Final report and recommendations for accelerating the adoption of AEBs.
-It shall include a strategic plan with specific steps that can be implemented leading to voluntary commitments from OEMs to install AEBs on 90% or more of all commercial vehicles.
+Final report and recommendations for accelerating the adoption of AEB systems.
+It shall include a strategic plan with specific steps that can be implemented leading to voluntary commitments from OEMs to install AEB systems on 90 percent or more of all commercial vehicles.

 |October 2017: Kick-off meeting and project plan||☑|